 Solar Application Applications along with a list of requirements can be picked up at the Assessor’s Office or printed from State website by clicking here.
 All applications must be submitted to the Assessor’s Office by March 1st.

-To view the current year's Final Assessment Roll, click here.
+To view the current year's Tentative Assessment Roll, click here.